Brian J. White, PhD

-Interim VP of Academic Affairs and Dean of Faculty and Dean, College of Liberal Arts and Sciences
+Interim Vice President for Academic Affairs, Dean of Faculty and Dean, College of Liberal Arts and Sciences

 I teach literature, film, cultural studies and critical theory, and writing courses.
 Introducing students to the intellectual means by which “a ha” moments regularly occur is what most excites me.
 I have studied, and have degrees in, Theatre, British and Commonwealth studies, and English.
 But mostly, I’m a “thought experiment” type of teacher and thinker.